ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 }
 ```

-- Transactions' total gas units should not exceed the block gas limit.
+- Transaction's total gas units should not exceed the block gas limit.

 ```go
 blockSize := uint64(0)